aws/amazon-chime-sdk-android/README.md

 ### Custom Video Source

-Custom video source allows you to inject your own source to control the video such as applying filter to the video.
-Detailed guides can be found in [custom video guide](https://github.com/aws/amazon-chime-sdk-android/blob/master/guides/custom_video.md).
+Custom video source allows you to control the video, such as applying a video filter.
+For more details, see [custom video](https://github.com/aws/amazon-chime-sdk-android/blob/master/guides/custom_video.md).

 ---